awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 | Line3 |    0 |    0 |    0 |
 | Line4 |    1 |    0 |    0 |

 Table 17: Binary matrix of presence or absence of favorable alleles.
-Table 17: Binary matrix of presence or absence of favorable alleles.
 {.table}